 Leveraging the combined expertise of a 70+ person team, we strengthen Maryland's communities and address opportunities and challenges; create engagement and enrichment opportunities for individuals and organizations; and solve real problems facing our region alongside the business, nonprofit, and government sectors.

 Under the leadership of President Kim Schatzel and Vice President Daraius Irani, the Division is positioned to lead the way by doing what we do, and have always done, exceptionally well—putting the knowledge and resources of Towson University to work for the communities it serves.

-We are supportive of each other and our partners.
-We reach across our networks and organizations to achieve maximum results.
+We reach across networks and organizations to achieve maximum results.

 In 2016, the Division undertook a comprehensive strategic planning process to develop goals and strategies.
 Five work groups, made up of 50% TU faculty and staff, 40% Division staff, and 10% external partners, created goals with measurable objectives and identified resources necessary to carry out these goals.
 The resulting goals will guide the Division through 2022.